 Jackpocket offers a decent list of additional features.
 These features include:

 - Find a Retailer: Using location data from your device, Jackpocket will locate and display all lottery retailers in that area.
 This is a convenient feature if you want to find a place to purchase a lottery ticket in an area that you’re unfamiliar with.
 You will also have the option to insert an area for the app to search manually.
 While this seems like a stand-out feature, during the testing of this app for this review the app was unable to find a retailer using either the location data from our test device or from an area that we manually inserted.
 We are not sure if this is just a glitch that only we are experiencing or something that the developer needs to work on a bit more.

 - Result History: Jackpocket offers a decent history on any selected lottery and allows users to scroll back to previous draws to see what their results were.
 It also shows a graph of the winning amount history, which is handy if users would like to see what a lottery’s previous prize amounts were.

-Lotteries available through Jackpocket are dependent on the location entered when using the app.
+The lotteries available through Jackpocket are dependent on the location entered when using the app.
 The current locations that are supported by the app include all of the American states as well as all of the provinces and territories of Canada.

 The development team responsible for Jackpocket definitely got things right when it comes to their app development and design.
 The app is fluid and responsive and reacted well to full-display settings on three of our different test devices.
-It is also easy on the eyes with bright contrasting colours and clear fonts, making it one of the best lottery apps at least in terms of visual appeal and usability.
+It is also easy on the eyes with bright contrasting colours and clear fonts, making it easily one of the best lottery apps in terms of visual appeal and usability.

-Conclusion – Jackpocket Review
+Conclusion – Jackpocket App Review